Xeams Home » Products » Xeams » Knowledge Base

 IMPORTANT: The email address serves the login ID

-Once a user id and password is created, you can specify those values in your email client to use SMTP authentication.
+Once a user ID and password is created, you can specify those values in your email client to use SMTP authentication.

 • Create a user.
 Let's the user is John and you have created an account for him using john@YourCompany.com as the email address.
 John uses Microsoft Outlook Express to send and receive emails.